awsdocs/aws-systems-manager-user-guide/doc_source/ssm-before-you-share.md

 **Send commands using the document hash**
 When you share a document, the system creates a Sha\-256 hash and assigns it to the document\.
 The system also saves a snapshot of the document content\.
 When you send a command using a shared document, you can specify the hash in your command to ensure that the following conditions are true:
 + You're running a command from the correct Systems Manager document
-+ The content of the document has not changed since it was shared with you\.
++ The content of the document hasn't changed since it was shared with you\.
 If the hash doesn't match the specified document or if the content of the shared document has changed, the command returns an `InvalidDocument` exception\.
 The hash can't verify document content from external locations\.